It isn’t just you. Dieting is an endless pursuit for many Americans.

 Around 45 million Americans go on a diet each year.

-And the weight eventually comes back for 33 to 66 percent of people who’ve dieted.
+And the weight eventually comes back for of people who’ve dieted.

 In the New York Times best-seller “The Keto Reset Diet: Reboot Your Metabolism in 21 Days and Burn Fat Forever,” author and keto diet enthusiast Mark Sissonwrites that “yo-yo dieting is severely destructive to your metabolism.”
 He claims that following a low-carb, high-fat diet will help “turn you into a ‘fat-burning beast’ and stay this way for the rest of your life.”